LouisSomers/Autonomous-navigation/README.md

 # Autonomous navigation with dynamic obstacle avoidance
-This is an implementation of autonomous navigation with dynamic obstacle avoidance in a simulation and the implementation in real-life.
-There is also an explenation what is needed to be able to use all the sensors that were used.
+This is an implementation of autonomous navigation with dynamic obstacle avoidance in a simulation and the implementation of it in real-life.
+There is also an explanation of what is needed to be able to use all the sensors that were used.

 On this page all the packages that are needed to run the simulation and to run it in real-life are found.
 The paper about this is found [here]().

 All the software is run using ROS Noetic and Gazebo 11.
 ROS Noetic can be installed from [here, ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu).
+Gazebo 11 can be installed from [here, Gazebo](https://classic.gazebosim.org/tutorials?tut=install_ubuntu).

 ## Simulation
 A navigation method for obstacle avoidance in a static and dynamic environment is implemented in a simulation.
 All the files discussed below should be installed in a  catkin workspace ```catkin_ws ```, except for the ROS cartographer this should be installed in a seperate workspace that is isolated from the other packages, to prohibit interference between the packages.
+Always make sure that the terminal your working in has sourced setup.bash.
+This can be done in the terminal by doing ``` source devel/setup.bash ```.
+This is done to set up the environment variables that are used by ROS and Gazebo.

 ### Simulator
-The simulation is done in the USV simulater from Lenses and can be installed from his github: [USV simulator](https://github.com/jhlenes/usv_simulator).
+The simulation is done in the USV simulater from Lenes and can be installed from his github: [USV simulator](https://github.com/jhlenes/usv_simulator).
 This simulator forms the basis of the work.
-It is already included in this github and thus does not need to be cloned from the Lenes Github seperatly.
+It is already included in this github and thus does not need to be cloned from Lenes Github seperately.

 ### Complete coverage from Lenes
 The starting point of the implementation of the navigation method was found in the work of Lenes for the mapping of the seabed in sheltered waters.
 His code can be found on his github via this link [complete coverage by Lenes](https://github.com/jhlenes/complete_coverage).
 Everything that is needed from this to let the simulation work is already included in this Github page.